1. Longhand Limit

 Number of Players in the Pot

-One thing to always keep in mind are the number of players in the pot.
-This affects the types of hands you should play, and the likelihood that you hold the best hand.
-For example, if you have AK, and AQQ is on the board, you should be more careful with it if you are up against 6 players than if only one or two are in the pot.
-If there are many players, and there is a lot of action (raising), then you are probably beat.
-However, if you are only up against one or two opponents, you still probably have the best hand.
+In this example, you should be more careful if you are up against 6 players than if only one or two are in the pot.
+If there are many players, and if there is a lot of action (raising), you are probably beat by someone holding a Queen.
+However, if you are only up against one or two opponents, you still could very well have the best hand.

 Next Article: Shorthand Limit Texas Hold'em Strategy